kinzunza409/me780_sawyer_cleaning/README.md

 # realsense_aruco

+ROS Noetic program for reading from Realsense camera and returning Aruco tag pose (position & orientation) using OpenCV.
+Also publishes transform to link camera frame, robot base link frame, and Aruco frame.

 ## NVIDIA Container Toolkit Setup

-Required to enable GPU access inside Docker containers.
-NVIDIA does not publish this package in Ubuntu's default repositories, so the repo must be added manually.
+Required to enable GPU access inside Docker containers (for using Rviz).

 ### 1. Add the NVIDIA Package Repository
 ```bash